Interest Rate Cap

 What Is an Interest Rate Cap?

-How an Interest Rate Floor Works
+How an Interest Rate Cap Works

 • The reference rate is observed on each reset or payment date

-• If the reference rate is above the cap strike, the seller of the cap pays the excess
+• If the reference rate is above the strike, the seller of the cap pays the excess

 Payoff (simplified):